As you all know, I’ve been very interested in the plant-based meal!

 Though, stir occasionally, so the veggies will cook evenly. 😉

-The vegetarian oyster sauce is one of the best sauce you can keep in your kitchen either you are vegetarian or not!
+The vegetarian oyster sauce is one of the best sauces you can keep in your kitchen either you are vegetarian or not!

 It is super savory and flavorful, so delicious!!